Kahuna915/Group2-Final-Project/Service-Management.md

 ### Creating admin accounts and groups:
      - In server manager click on AD DS
-     - Right click on either Dc01 or Dc02
+     - Right-click on either Dc01 or Dc02
      - Scroll down to users and right-click hit new user
      - Type in the information:
      - Then if you want the account to be an admin add it to the domain admin